climate-nlp/reportparse/README.md

 ### Understanding document structure, reader, and annotator

 ReportParse can extract document structure from a reports.
-The following figure shows the important document structure (page, block, and sentences) represented in ReportParse.
+The following figure shows the important document structure levels (page, block, and sentences) represented in ReportParse.

 <p align="center">
   <img align="center" src="reportparse/asset/reportparse_structure.png" width="450px" />
 </p>

 By using [deepdoctection](https://github.com/deepdoctection/deepdoctection), the _reader_ can analyze the document structure.
-Then, an _annotator_ of ReportParse annotates labels for each structure element (i.e., page, block, or sentence) by using cutting-edge language models.
+Then, an _annotator_ of ReportParse annotates labels for each structure level (i.e., page, block, or sentence) by using cutting-edge language models.
 For example by using ```environmenta_claim``` annotator, you can extract sentences that are related to environmental claims.
 You can easily change the reader and annotator, or you can create your own reader or annotator.